 Using Home Screen widgets is as old as Android itself.
-Many users still employ nifty widgets for a whole lot of different uses, most of all aesthetics.
+Many users still employ useful widgets for a whole lot of different uses, most of all aesthetics.
 However, there seem to be more than a few reports about the Problem Loading Widget error on Android.

+Basically, users are unable to place widgets on the Home Screen because of this error, especially when using third-party launchers.
 If you are bothered by this error, make sure to check our solutions below.

 Table of contents:

 - Remove the widget and add it again

 - Make sure that the custom launcher has enough permissions

 - Clear apps cache and data